Restored Republic: Elections of 1871

-President Juarez had provoked opposition by choosing to retain the same ministers he had held during his term of emergency powers during the French Intervention.
-The opposition alleged that the elections of 1867 had been fraudulent, and Juarez was suspected of harboring unconstitutional ideas.
+President Juárez had provoked opposition by choosing to retain the same ministers he had held during his term of emergency powers during the French Intervention.
+The opposition alleged that the elections of 1867 had been fraudulent, and Juárez was suspected of harboring unconstitutional ideas.
 This suspicion was increased when his ministers asked congress several times and particularly on 25 January 1868 to grant him stronger powers, which was done on May 8, 1868.

 He further provoked opposition, when he decided to run for office again in 1871.
-Juarez had great prestige and substantial support, but liberal critics believed that successive reelections were against the spirit of democracy.
-The other prominent candidates were Sebastian Lerdo de Tejada and Porfirio Diaz.
-None of the candidates achieved a majority and the selection of the winner then fell upon congress which on October 12, 1871, chose Juarez who was inaugurated on December 1 amidst accusations of electoral fraud.
+Juárez had great prestige and substantial support, but liberal critics believed that successive reelections were against the spirit of democracy.
+The other prominent candidates were Sebastian Lerdo de Tejada and Porfirio Díaz.
+None of the candidates achieved a majority and the selection of the winner then fell upon congress which on October 12, 1871, chose Juárez who was inaugurated on December 1 amidst accusations of electoral fraud.

 Plan de la Noria

-Among the opposition to Juarez were found certain congressmen who petitioned Porfirio Diaz to take up arms against the government.
+Among the opposition to Juárez were found certain congressmen who petitioned Porfirio Díaz to take up arms against the government.
 On November 8, 1871, he issued from the town of La Noria a manifesto proclaiming loyalty to the constitution of 1857 and electoral freedom, and called forth a plan for reconstituting the nation.

 The rebels gained support throughout the country, but suffered a significant defeat at Cerro de la Bufa in Zacatecas.
-Diaz approached Mexico City with a column of cavalry but then turned towards Jalisco when support from within Mexico City was found to be unreliable.
+Díaz approached Mexico City with a column of cavalry but then turned towards Jalisco when support from within Mexico City was found to be unreliable.

 In the early part of June, 1872 while fighting was still ongoing Juarez suffered a ministerial crisis.
-Matias Romero and Castillo Velasco resigned, and Juarez had to shuffle his cabinet, with Joaquín Ruiz refusing the offer to serve as Minister of Justice and Public instruction.
+Matías Romero and Castillo Velasco resigned, and Juarez had to shuffle his cabinet, with Joaquín Ruiz refusing the offer to serve as Minister of Justice and Public instruction.

-President Juarez began to experience heart problems in July, 1872 and he died on the 18th, before the Plan of La Noria had been entirely suppressed.
+President Juárez began to experience heart problems in July, 1872 and he died on the 18th, before the Plan of La Noria had been entirely suppressed.
 The presidency passed to Sebastian Lerdo de Tejada who as President of the Supreme Court was next in the line of succession.